ctyaaaaao/Robotic-Arm-Simulation/README.md

-# Robotic-Arm-Control-and-Simulation
+# TM Robot Simulation Setup and Control
 Controlling and simulating  TM12 with 2F-85 gripper based on pybullet and ros2

-# TM Robot Simulation Setup and Control

 ## Directory Structure
 Make sure your URDF path and files are correctly set in the following location: